Stand-alone debut Next Stop is a heartfelt graphic-novel from award-winning illustrator Debbie Fong that tackles tough topics with warmth and humor.

 👦🏻 reviews: When my mom left this on her shelf, I figured I will simply knock this off her list.
 Well, I am truly amazed with this realistic fiction graphic novel.
 I wasn’t expecting this to be full of emotions and life lessons.
 This graphic novel has Pia dealing with death, friendships, transformation, new experiences and adjustments in life.
 There are sadness, changes and challenges that she had to face in order to overcome everything before moving forward.
 I was so inspired with the story that I read it several times.
 I really enjoyed this!

 This one made me tear up for being so emotional.
 I love that although it's colorful, it is very serene, and some pages are just quiet.
 We can almost hear the silent desert and feel the heat.
 We understand that there's something sad in Pia's life.
 She will join a summer tour of unbelievable attractions like a giant watermelon, chicken hotel, and even a potato in the shape of an eggplant with other families, but she goes on her own.
 Her dad broke his leg so he can't go, and her mom is suffering from depression.
 At first, Pia isolates herself and she doesn't want to be herself.
 We feel her sadness and guilt, and as she starts to open up a bit to the other people and finds new friendships we finally understand why she wants to visit the magic lake so much.
 It's a sad story but well-balanced with funny bits, great illustration, and a perfect ending with redemption, acceptance, growing up, and hope for the coming days.
 Losing a member of the family can leave deep wounds if not talked about or helped, and I am glad Pia found a way to move forward healthily.
 I loved Lily, such an energetic fun character.
+I wish I could go on a tour with silly unique attractions like this and see a magical lake that would stay in my memory forever.
+Making memories with unique things related to nature is the best.
+I always love to see the making off and read a bit more about the process at the end of the graphic novel with character design and other things explained.
+Thank you, publisher and Netgalley for this e-arc.

 After tragedy strikes her family, Pia goes alone on a bus tour which leads to helping her face her grief and anxiety around the tragedy and her parents’ reaction to it.
 This graphic novel is unlike any other I’ve read–the author does a fabulous job of balancing touching on the tough subjects of loss, grief, and blame as well as mental illness while also taking Pia and the reader on a bus tour that is beautiful and enjoyable.
 It truly shows the balance of life after tragedy strikes.